Utah's Premier Company for Complete Wastewater Treatment Systems

 Upgrading a failing system with minimal landscape disturbance

-This is one of the more technical jobs that we have done.
-Two 1500 gallon concrete tanks were required and had to be lifted down over 40 feet.
-We were able to install the drainfield in two sections in order to preserve the old growth trees and scrub oak.
+One of the more technical projects we’ve accomplished, this job required two 1500 gallon concrete tanks which had to be lowered over 40 feet.
+We installed the drainfield in two sections in order to preserve the surrounding old growth trees and scrub oak on the property.

 Midway, UT